-A maximum of three hours of research (PGS 394, 494; PSY 494) may be used to meet the minor requirements.
+A maximum of three hours of research (PGS 399 or 499 or PSY 499) may be used to meet the minor requirements.
 Students with an appropriate equivalent course may exclude PSY 230 from the requirements.
 All courses must be passed with a minimum grade of "C."